 Do you want to maximise the benefits of your bench-top analyser and in-house pathology?
 Achieve rapid, cost-effective diagnoses with increased confidence?
 Ensure that your bench-top analyser is providing accurate information?

 This course will expand and refine your diagnostic skills across a range of modalities including biochemistry, haematology, acid-base balance, endocrinology, blood smear evaluation and cytology.
-You will be guided through a range of practical techniques that will grow your confidence, ensure you are getting the best out of your in-house machines, and enable you to go further in pursuit of a diagnosis.
+You will be guided through a range of practical techniques that will grow your confidence and ensure you are getting the best out of your in-house machines, as well as from external pathology services.

 Hear what Sandra has to say about the course:

 The aim of this distance education program is to provide an overview of clinical pathology and assist you in developing and refining your approach to disease diagnosis, while extending the range of tests you can perform and interpret in-house.